-Hyatt has a couple of interesting hotel opening this summer on European islands.
-I recently wrote about how 7Pines Sardinia is opening this summer under the Destination by Hyatt brand.
-We’ll also see the opening of Hyatt’s first resort on a Greek island.
+Hyatt has a couple of interesting hotels opening this summer on European islands.
+Just last week we saw the opening of 7Pines Sardinia, a Destination by Hyatt property.
+Today we’re seeing the opening of Hyatt’s first resort on a Greek island.

-Magma Santorini is scheduled to open as of June 1, 2022, and the hotel will be part of Hyatt’s Unbound Collection (which is Hyatt’s independent upscale and luxury hotel collection).
-The property will feature 59 guest rooms, including 24 suites, with 46 of those accommodations having private pools or hot tubs.
+Magma Santorini has opened as of today (August 10, 2022).
+The resort is part of Hyatt’s Unbound Collection, which is Hyatt’s independent upscale and luxury hotel collection.
+Earlier this year the plan was for the property to open as of June 1, but not surprisingly that was delayed by a bit over two months.
+The property features 59 guest rooms, including 24 suites, with 46 of those accommodations having private pools or hot tubs.

-The property will feature unobstructed views of the Aegean Sea and Anafi Island.
-I’m intrigued by the hotel’s location — rather than being located in the iconic (and super touristy) Oia area, the hotel will instead be located in the Vourvoulos area, on the northeast part of the island.
+The property features unobstructed views of the Aegean Sea and Anafi Island.
+I’m intrigued by the hotel’s location — rather than being located in the iconic (and super touristy) Oia area, the hotel is instead located in the Vourvoulos area, on the northeast part of the island.
 This area has picturesque lava sand beaches and traditional old vineyards.

-The resort’s dining experience will be called Magma by Spondi, and will be curated by a two-starred Michelin chef.
-As you’d expect, the hotel will feature a pool, gym, and spa.
+The resort’s dining experience is called Magma by Spondi, and is curated by the chef behind a Michelin two-star restaurant.
+As you’d expect, the hotel features a pool, gym, and spa.